 (4) If a co-operative is directed by an order of the Supreme Court under section 84(i) to become registered as a company under the Corporations Act, the provisions referred to in subsection (2)(c) apply to the extent necessary for the co-operative to be registered as a company under Chapter 5B of that Act.

+[Section 9 amended by No. 7 of 2016 s.
+198.]

 10. Applying the Corporations legislation to co-operatives

-(1) The regulations may declare a matter relating to co-operatives to be an applied Corporations legislation matter for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 in relation to any excluded Corporations legislation provision or provisions, with any modifications that are specified in the declaration.
+(1) The regulations may declare a matter relating to co-operatives or participating co-operatives to be an applied Corporations legislation matter for the purposes of the Corporations (Ancillary Provisions) Act 2001 Part 3 in relation to any excluded Corporations legislation provision or provisions, with any modifications that are specified in the declaration.

 (2) Without limiting subsection (1), any such regulations may —